Let’s take a look at alternative options to traditional shared and managed WordPress hosting.

-These control panels are designed to fully manage your virtual cloud server(s) which removes the cost of having to pay someone to configure and maintain your server(s) at all times.
+These control panels are designed to fully manage your virtual cloud server(s) which removes the cost of having to continuously pay someone to configure and maintain your server(s) for you.
 In addition, they make deploying WordPress websites a breeze and come pre-configured with lightweight server stacks packed with all the tools your WordPress website will ever need.

-Features you can expect from SaaS hosting control panels include backup options, free SSL, WordPress optimisation, cache, object cache, staging areas, security, and a whole other bunch of tools and developer tools that will make the management of your WordPress website a very easy task.
+Features you can expect from SaaS cloud hosting control panels include backup options, free SSL, WordPress optimisation, cache, object cache, staging areas, security, and a whole other bunch of features and developer tools that will make the management of your WordPress website a very easy task.

 Let’s take a look at the available options.

 Runcloud.io is a SaaS that helps set up, configure, manage, and monitor your Virtual Private Servers from a beautifully designed control panel.
 With Runcloud you have the option of two different server stacks, OpenLiteSpeed and Nginx.